OpenUpSA/municipal-data/README.md

 Quarterly Section 71 submissions are available 2 months after the end of the quarter.

 ## Validating the data

+The aim here is to ensure that the data is in the correct format, and that the import worked correctly, such that the correct values are shown to users of the site.
+That means the right number is returned, for a given line item, for a given period and municipality.
+The correct number is defined by what has been published on the MFMA website.
+Examples of the kind of errors this is trying to catch are different number formats, different line item codes or different data structures which aren't detected by the database constraints, but can be detected by manually comparing the numbers presented to published documents.
+Therefore this shouldn't be exhaustive - when some numbers in each dataset match expected values, we can infer that the data is imported correctly.
+Since distinctions aren't made between importing different municipalities, other municipalities should be imported equivalently.

 Do each of these for a sample of municipalities.
 Check some metros, some districts, and some locals.
 Try to find some doing well and some doing badly.
 Try to compare some with fairly complete data and some with missing data.